-Activity: In year one, recruit and enroll the previously identified 30 unemployed single parents for job skills training by the 2nd month.
+Activity: In year one, recruit and enroll 6 Native youth for job skills training by the end of the 2nd month.

-Challenge: The total number of participants enrolled is only 19 single parents.
+Challenge: The total number of participants enrolled is only 4 Native Youth, ages 18 - 25.

-Contingency Plan: Enhance recruitment methods for years two and three to ensure getting 11 more participants than initially planned for training over the next two years to meet project targets.
+Contingency Plan: Enhance recruitment methods for years two and three to ensure getting 16 participants for training over the next two years to meet project targets.

-Activity: Conduct 120 1-hour skills training workshops over 2 years in our key partner's meeting space and the key partner provides meeting materials for the first 25 workshops.
+Activity: Conduct training workshops over 3 years in our key partner's meeting space.

-Challenge: Due to unforeseen circumstances, the key partner is unable to provide the training space and materials.
+Challenge: Due to unforeseen circumstances, the key partner is unable to provide the training space.

-Contingency Plan: We have researched two other spaces one at KKY and the other at RRC.
+Contingency Plan: We have researched two other spaces one at the Career & Technical Center, and the other at a local community hall.
 Each of these organizations is willing to help host the workshops.
-Additionally, our Tribe could pay for the materials for the first 25 workshops if necessary.